James Gnam, Brianna Lombardo, Marc Boivin, Riley Sims, Animal Triste © Mathieu Doyon

 MAYDAY is supported by the Canada Council for the Arts, the Conseil des arts et des lettres du Québec and the Conseil des Arts de Montréal.

-Member of Circuit-Est centre chorégraphique and Art Circulation.
+Member of Circuit-Est centre chorégraphique.

 Associate company at the Agora de la danse.